skasproject/skas/docsite/docs/ldap.md

 ### Setup LDAP CA in a configMap

-The `rootCAData` attribute could be a quite long string, which can be troublesome.
+The `rootCaData` attribute could be a quite long string, which can be troublesome.
 An alternate solution is to store this in a configMap.

 First, create the configMap with the CA file: